nimaaskarian/ydo/README.md

 heavily inspired by [taskwarrior](https://taskwarrior.org/), is a fast, frictionless, easy to use, simple and featureful commandline utility to manage tasks.

-> this app is under heavy development and will change frequently as for now
+> this app is under heavy development and will change frequently as for now.
 > consult help pages of the build you use

 # what is has compared to taskwarrior